Ukrainian Levkoy

-The Ukrainian Levkoy (Український левкой) is a cat breed with inward-folding ears and little to no hair.
+The Ukrainian Levkoy; (Український левкой) a cross between the Scottish Fold and Donskoy cat, is a cat breed with inward-folding ears and little to no hair.
 The cats are of medium size with a longish body, appearing both muscular and slender.
 They have soft, elastic skin; an excess of which leads to a wrinkled appearance.

 The Levkoy's peculiar features are: special angular contour of its head and "stepped" profile (dog-face appearance), folded ears and large, but not wide almond-shaped eyes.
 The cats express sexual dimorphism.

-Origin

-The Ukrainian Levkoy is a cross between the Scottish Fold and Sphynx cats.

 Personality

 Ukrainian Levkoys are friendly, playful, and intelligent cats.
 Levkoys are very sociable, enjoying human or family company as well as the company of other domestic pets (e.g., dogs, rats, pigs).
 Unclothed Ukrainian Levkoys do not need brushing but do need special skin care to give protection against direct sun and particularly cold conditions.

 Development and appearance

 From the top view the head of a Ukrainian Levkoy resembles a soft outlined pentagon that is a little longer than it is broad, where the muzzle length is only 1/3 the length of the head.
 The forehead is rather low and the skull is long and flat.
 Prominent cheekbones and eyebrows form angular outlines of the head.
 The profile of the cat head is "stepped" of two levels.
 The upper lines of the nose bridge and of the head are almost parallel.
 The whiskers are curly, may be shortly snapped, and then the neck is of medium length, muscular, and slightly arches from the shoulder to the base of the skull.